 - Cognitive confusion

 This form of trauma is caused by an ongoing traumatic experience that consistently occurred for an extended period of time.
 Chronic trauma survivors result from experiences like domestic violence, bullying, ongoing military combat, or surviving a long-term illness.
 The symptoms start to occur long after the past traumatic experiences.
-This is very similar to individuals who develop post-traumatic stress disorder is an example of a disorder characterized by chronic trauma.
+Post-traumatic stress disorder is an example of a disorder characterized by chronic trauma.

-This mental illness is the result of being exposed to several various traumatic events or experiences.
-Usually, this is caused within an interpersonal relationship like a loved one.
-This causes the person to feel trapped.
-This will often have a serious impact on someone’s mind.
+This mental illness is the result of being exposed to various traumatic events or experiences.
+Usually, this is caused within a relationship with a loved one.
+This causes the person to feel trapped, which has a serious impact on the person’s mind.
 This is typically seen in trauma survivors of childhood abuse, long-term neglect, consistent unstable family life, domestic violence, and other repetitive, destructive situations.
-This form of trauma also makes it difficult to trust, build relationships or focus on building a career.
+Complex trauma also makes it difficult to trust, build relationships, or focus on building a career.

-PTSD is considered a psychiatric disorder that can occur as a result of experiencing a traumatic event or events, but PTSD develops long after the event and is usually in conjunction with other mental health disorders like depression or substance abuse.
-Many people develop symptoms of PTSD within three months of the trauma memory, but symptoms can also develop later and then continue to be persistent for months or even years.
+PTSD is considered a psychiatric disorder that can occur as a result of experiencing a traumatic event or events.
+PTSD develops long after the event, however, and is usually in conjunction with other mental health disorders like depression or substance abuse.
+Many people develop symptoms of PTSD within three months of the trauma memory, but symptoms can also develop later and then continue for months or even years..

-It’s important to mention that not every person experiences trauma and ends up developing PTSD, and not every person who develops PTSD needs professional medical advice and treatment.
-However, all mental health clinicians agree that any suffering from PTSD should consider professional treatment like trauma therapies to heal.
+Not every person who experiences trauma ends up developing PTSD, and not every person who develops PTSD needs professional medical advice and treatment.
+However, all mental health clinicians agree that any person suffering from PTSD should consider professional trauma treatment.

-The psychological trauma related to PTSD can dramatically hinder or even disable a person’s life.
-PTSD is a treatable condition and the earlier a person decides to work with a trauma therapist, the quicker they can expect to recover.
+The psychological trauma related to PTSD can dramatically hinder a person’s life.
+Yet PTSD is a treatable condition and the earlier you decide to work with a trauma therapist, the quicker you can expect to recover.

 When you get trauma therapy, you meet with a psychiatrist or psychologist and discuss your trauma.
 They may recommend exercises and prescribe medication, or they may simply talk to you.
 This can also be referred to as talk therapy.
-All the various sorts of trauma-focused treatment will emphasize the importance of dealing with trauma in your own way and improving your mental health.
+The various types of trauma-based treatment will emphasize the importance of dealing with trauma in your own way and improving your mental health.

 Cognitive Behavioral Therapy